CortexIntelligentAutomation/docs/content/en/docs/2024.9/Guides/upgrade-cortex/2024.7-to-2024.9/single-server-without-ha/upgrade-web-application-server.md

 1. Copy the following artefacts to a folder on the server:

    * Cortex Innovation 2024.9 - Gateway.zip
-   * Cortex Innovation 2024.9 - Flows Upgrader.zip
    * Cortex Innovation 2024.9 - Web App Server Install Scripts.zip

-1. Extract the `Cortex Innovation 2024.9 - Flows Upgrader.zip` zip file to a folder with the same name.
 1. Extract the `Cortex Innovation 2024.9 - Web App Server Install Scripts.zip` zip file to a folder with the same name.

 ## Configure Upgrade Script